aidh-ms/OpenICU/README.md

 # Python Project Template

-This is a template for creating Python projects.
-It includes a basic project structure, configuration files, and setup scripts to help you get started quickly.
+This is a project to unify and analyse data from different ICU data sources.

 ## Features

-- 📁 Pre-configured with `poetry` for dependency management
-- 🪛 Linting with `ruff`
-- 🔧 Type checking with `mypy`
-- 🧪 Testing with `pytest`
-- 📝 Pre-commit hooks for code quality
-- 📦 Uses `dev container` for development setup
+- TODO

 ## Getting Started